Every minute a salesperson devotes to a task other than selling, it costs you revenue and missed opportunities.

 - Data availability allows access to contact, company, industry research, and offline data.

-- Data enrichment and segmentation enable data cleaning and filtering in sales intelligence software.
+- Company data enrichment and segmentation enable data cleaning and filtering in sales intelligence software.

 - Collaboration allows salespeople to access and work together on the software platform easily.